klaviyo/klaviyo-react-native-sdk/README.md

 It is primarily intended to give code samples such as how and where to `initialize` or how to implement notification delegate methods on iOS.
 To actually run the example app:
 - Clone this repository
 - From the root directory, run `yarn example-setup`.
-This is an alias that will to the following:
+This is an alias that will do the following:
   - Run `yarn install --immutable` from the root directory
   - Navigate to the `example` directory and run `bundle install`
   - Navigate to the `example/ios` directory and run `bundle exec pod install`